I quit my job.

 After all, I now had a background in both copywriting and digital marketing.
 Website design was something that was different enough from my daily work but related enough to make sense as a part-time pursuit.

-And it was creative, in a way my client work simply wasn’t.
+And it was creative, in a way my current client work simply wasn’t.

 So when my husband, founder of Fisheye Marketing, mentioned he had a lead looking for a basic website (which Fisheye doesn’t offer as a service), I tentatively raised my hand.